dar5hak/dar5hak.github.io/content/blog/making-of-site.md

 While this lacks many common features, I am happy with the result.
 It’s fast, responsive, privacy-respecting, [open source](https://github.com/dar5hak/dar5hak.github.io), and most importantly, it’s mine.
 It is exactly how I want it to be.

-I recommend this to anyone who knows even basic HTML and CSS: if you want to make a site, write it yourself.
+I recommend this to anyone who knows HTML and CSS (and has the time): if you want to make a site, write it yourself.
 Not only does it give you street cred and bragging rights, it is also more satisfying and rewarding.
 And of course, you learn a lot along the way.